abhinav4848/Obsidian-Medicine/parkinson's disease.md

 ---
 tags:
   - neurology
+aliases:
+  - parkinsonism
+  - levodopa
+  - Parkinson's
 ---
 Resting tremors, lead pipe, cogwheel rigidity (an increased tone that has a 'ratchety' feel due to superimposed tremor), Psychiatric: Depression.

 In idiopathic Parkinson, upward gaze is more affected

-In Supranuclear palsy, down gaze is more affected.
+In [[supranuclear palsy]], down gaze is more affected.

 # Treatment
 For first-line treatment: